Smiley-Jams/Hack-The-North-2019/MASTERPLAN.md

 ## Auction House

 The *auction house* facilitates the buying and selling of resources and items.
 This is the part of the game that encourages collaboration between players; The specialization of different professions will require players to work with each other to craft better items.

+## TECH

+### The tick mechanic

+Every set interval, the players will receive resources based on the tile that they are occupying, this update is called a tick.
+Since everything is decentralized, there is no server to send resources out to the players.
+As such, the tick will be calculated by the clients themselves based on how much time has passed, then add that data to the blockchain.